JurisProject/juris_whitepaper_public/Other Drafts/discussion of bugs.md

 ## Integrating Juris

-To help us catch bugs in smart contracts early and often, JurisCoin will leverage several strategies that have emerged in the field of software development.
-Before we discuss how JurisCoin facilitates the production of safe and bug-free smart contracts, let’s enumerate some of the most well-known approaches to limiting bugs:
+To help us catch bugs in smart contracts early and often, JRS will leverage several strategies that have emerged in the field of software development.
+Before we discuss how JRS facilitates the production of safe and bug-free smart contracts, let’s enumerate some of the most well-known approaches to limiting bugs:

 **Static typing:** statically typed languages can provide certain guarantees on correctness and safety if they pass a static type checker.